| Assertion (A): | Work done by friction is always negative. |

 A projectile is launched from a cliff of height \(h,\) with an initial speed \(u,\) at an angle \(\theta.\) The speed with which it hits the ground:

-1. | \(u \text{sin}\theta\) | depends on the vertical component,
+| 1. | depends on the vertical component, \(u \text{sin}\theta\) |

-2. | \(u \text{cos}\theta\) | depends on the horizontal component,
+| 2. | depends on the horizontal component, \(u \text{cos}\theta\) |

-3. | \(u,\) but not on \(\theta\) | depends on
+| 3. | depends on \(u,\) but not on \(\theta\) |

-4. | \(u \text{tan}\theta\) | depends on the quantity
+| 4. | depends on the quantity \(u \text{tan}\theta\) |

 To unlock all the explanations of this course, you need to be enrolled.